epam/miew/tools/templates/getting-started-for-dummies.md

 	very ancient IE. This is the basic syntax.

 - New ES6, ES2015, ES2015+ which is supported by browsers [but not all and not completely][].
-At the same time, he constantly is developing, now every year in the language [new features are added][], passing complex and lengthy [selection and approval system][].
+At the same time, it constantly is developing.
+Every year [new features are added][] to the language, passing complex and lengthy [selection and approval process][].

 To write portable programs, you either have to use the old standard ES5 language, or write in a new language and use "transpilers" --- a kind of